arunb0405/86400-wdio-app-test/README.md

 DO NOT run 'npm install' , it only works with the node_modules that's checked-in

-Run the tests in browserstack - npm run android.browserstack.app
+Run the tests in browserstack from Project Root folder where Package.json is present -

+npm run android.browserstack.app

 To run tests in Android Emulator -